p2made/P2-Camp-Kitchen/docs/Frame.md

 * The spaces between the batteries, & between the imaginary RH surface of the subframe, are approximately equal.
 * The batteries are retained & kept in position by a simple, yet secure, means.

-The diagonal brace shown is a possible way to maintain battery position in that direction while adding support to the structure.
+The diagonal brace shown is a possible way to maintain battery position in the back direction while adding support to the structure.

 [![03 Battery Clamp](Sheet-Metal/03-Battery-Clamp.png)](_PDF/Sheet-Metal/03-Battery-Clamp.pdf)